It’s being widely speculated that the demise of Cox & Kings is imminent following the sudden closure of its local operations last week.

 Given Cox & Kings has been trotting out the same line for a while now about resolving its debts, coupled with a rumour mill in overdrive, the writing appears to be on the wall for the legacy wholesaler.

-But Abercombie & Kent’s APAC regional manager, Sujata Raman, said she would be surprised if the brand disappeared forever.
+But Abercombie & Kent’s APAC managing director, Sujata Raman, said she would be surprised if the brand disappeared forever.

 “I anticipate that it will be reborn in some format,” she said.